ReplicaMark5/A2-Prep---QM/notes/Juran Quality by Design - Quality Planning (Ch4).md

 # Chapter 4 – Quality Planning & Design

+> [!danger] Creating features is the purpose of Quality by Design

 > [!summary] Purpose
 > This chapter introduces the **first process of the Juran Trilogy** — *Quality Planning*, which is about **designing for quality and innovation.**
 > It establishes how organisations convert customer needs into product and process designs that satisfy both the customer and operational requirements.